JulieW23/GradApp/product.md

 #### Q1: What are you planning to build?

-Parents are busy these days, so it makes it difficult for them to speak to teachers, attend parent-teacher meetings, and keep track of what they discuss with their child's teacher or with other parents.

-Teachers have to consider a large number of ways to communicate with children and their parents (flyers, writing in the child's agenda or on his/her work, email, instant messaging, text messaging, phone calls, etc.), and often use multiple methods for each child.
-Teachers may also have a different way of communicating with each parent, depending on the parent's preference.
-Thirdly, teachers must use a variety of methods for sharing announcements, reminders, and photos with all parents, and it is difficult to do so simultaneously and securely.
-Many teachers may be reluctant to take pictures of their class because they are difficult to share and so will not be seen.
-All of this is unnecessarily complicated and difficult to keep track of.

-We are planning to build a mobile app that facilitates better communication between teachers and parents.
+We are planning to build a mobile app, Kiddo, that facilitates better communication between teachers and parents.
 The app enables parents to keep track of their child's education by providing a centralized platform for school updates and notifications.
 Teachers and parents can also communicate via a private chat channel.
 Parents can stay in touch with other parents via a group chat.
 There is calendar support for events created by teachers, which can be viewed by parents.
 Teachers can send parents pictures of their child in special or everyday school events, which parents may not be able to attend.

 #### Q2: Who are your target users?

 The target users are the teachers and parents of children who attend private daycare or private elementary school.

 These parents are usually working professionals who want to be a bigger part of their child's education, but cannot due to the time commitment.
-These teachers typically have a small class (low teacher-student ratio), and thus have more time to take pictures of their class and to consider each student's needs (and discuss those needs with his/her parents).
+Parents are busy these days, so it makes it difficult for them to speak to teachers, attend parent-teacher meetings, and keep track of what they discuss with their child's teacher or with other parents.

+Teachers have to consider a large number of ways to communicate with children and their parents (flyers, writing in the child's agenda or on his/her work, email, instant messaging, text messaging, phone calls, etc.), and often use multiple methods for each child.
+Teachers may also have a different way of communicating with each parent, depending on the parent's preference.
+Thirdly, teachers must use a variety of methods for sharing announcements, reminders, and photos with all parents, and it is difficult to do so simultaneously and securely.
+Many teachers may be reluctant to take pictures of their class because they are difficult to share and so will not be seen.
+Currently all of this is unnecessarily complicated and difficult to keep track of.
+With Kiddo, we hope to securely simplify the way teachers provide updates to parents by having one centralized means of communication.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem?